beancount/docs/docs/beancount_v3.md

 -   **Data types.** Well defined data types should be provided for all objects to make liberal use of the typing module over all new code.
 Maybe create a module called "bn.types" but they should be available directly from "bn.\*" so that there is a single short-named import.

--   **Terminology.** I'd like to stop using "entries" and consolidate over the name "directives" in v3.
+-   **Terminology.** I'd like to stop using "entries" and consolidate over the name "directives" in Vnext.

 -   **Realization.** I've been using a collections.defaultdict(Inventory) and a "realization" interchangeably.
 Both of these are mappings from an account name (or some other key) to an Inventory state object.
 I'd like to unify both of these constructs into the realization and make it into a commonly used object, with some helper methods.